-Marriage would seem wonderfully endearing to the single man or woman who has by no means married, and possibly to the divorced individual who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for virtually all of us is fairly a tough operate at times.
+Marriage would seem wonderfully endearing to the single person who has in no way married, and maybe to the divorced man or woman who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for practically all of us is quite a hard work at times.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is the two a very good and a poor thing.
+We carry so considerably of ourselves into our marriages – which is the two a great and a undesirable issue.

-We bring in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not spend too a lot funds, not seek out to handle us, that they will want to devote time with us.
-We also carry in expectations of what our partners should bring to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become aware due to our encroaching annoyance.
+We carry in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not invest also a lot funds, not seek to control us, that they will want to commit time with us.
+We also bring in expectations of what our partners ought to carry to us: their virtues of diligence and moderation and sanctity and kindness – to title just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be conscious due to our encroaching annoyance.

 There are usually two types of responses to conflict, fight or flight.
 But a third response is possible and it is the only proper response to bring resolution to your problems.
 I’ll talk about FIGHT first.

 Prevention is always better than cure.
 Preempt an argument wherever possible.
 Learn what rubs your partner the wrong way, what his or her pet peeves are and avoid these like the plague.
 Integrity is a must in conflict resolution.

 The house is a mess, the noise is driving your wife crazy and the dinner is getting burnt.
 By the time you get home, your wife is seriously stressed out and is about to kill you for being so inconsiderate.
 What happens next is a domestic ‘World War III’.